dzedze/airada/README.md

 - The RSS feeds occasionally fail to respond.
 More reliable or additional news sources should be integrated.

+- Tests are not required for this assignment.
+In future updates, comprehensive unit tests should be provided to cover at least all tools.

 - Guardrails are currently implemented using system prompts only.
 More advanced safety mechanisms should be considered in future development, such as:

 	- Rule-based content filtering layers